 Combine the onion mixture from the previous step with the 1.5 packets of pectin, grated orange peel, and apple juice in a large pot.
 Bring it to a boil over medium heat.

 Another tip: use the low sugar pectin.
 It cuts the amount of sugar you need from 7 cups per batch to 4 cups!
 And it tastes even better!
 On the other hand; I have never had success with the No-sugar pectin.
 It always turned out runny and bland.
-You might want to try using the low sugar recipe with a mixture of sugar and Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you'll need do your own conversion) - or Splenda, if you prefer, ; that could work.
+You might want to try using the low sugar recipe with a mixture of sugar and Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, ; that could work.

-low-sugar pectins that allow you to reduce the sugar you add by almost
+Is your jam too runny?
+Pectin enables you to turn out perfectly set jam every time.
+Made from natural apples, there are also low-sugar pectins that allow you to reduce the sugar you add by almost half!

 Get them all here at the best prices on the internet!